 - You need to carefully control your brush as well as the thickness of the liquid when working with watercolor.

-- Watercolor paints can lighten when exposed to sun and other external elements.
+- Watercolor paints can lighten when exposed to the sun and other external elements.

 - It is time-consuming to paint with watercolors since you must let each layer dry before applying the subsequent layer.